Mission Critical: The Generalist

 Don’t have a generalist on staff?
 Time to nurture one.
 That, or hire a consulting firm who does.

-Christina DeSantis is Chief Generalist and Partner at Impact Collaborative.
+Christina DeSantis is Chief Impact Strategist at Impact Collaborative.